-Let’s take a moment to be grateful for Thanksgiving activities that are fun for kids.
+First, let’s take a moment to be grateful for Thanksgiving theme printables that are fun for kids.
 Whether you’re an early childhood educator, or a parent looking for printable Thanksgiving activities to do at home, you’ve come to the right place.

 Today, I’m going to share fun Thanksgiving activities that you can print and do today with your kiddos.
 You’ll find favorite math centers, writing centers, word work, Thanksgiving games, poetry center, and the highly sought-after turkey handprint poem.

 Build vocabulary and foundational reading skills for Thanksgiving week with these Making Words printable worksheets and illustrated vocabulary cards.

 Young learners love Thanksgiving pictures and spelling worksheets!
 They learn new Thanksgiving words, cut and paste letter tiles to build the November words, write the word, and draw a Thanksgiving picture.
 The cutting and pasting of the letter tiles is great for fine motor skills.